Tremy-t/Tremy-t/README.md

-- 👋 Hi, I’m @Tremy-t
+- 👋 Hi, I’m @Tremy-t, a student and self taught frontend developer.Passionate about web design and tech tutorials.
-- 👀 I’m interested in web design, tech tutorials

 ## 🌐 Socials: